Skipjack tuna: Description

-Skipjack tuna is a batch spawner.
+Skipjack tuna are batch spawners.
 Spawning occurs year-round in equatorial waters, but it gets more seasonal further away from the equator.
 Fork length at first spawning is about 45 cm.
 It is also known for its potent smell.

-Skipjack tuna have the highest percentage of skeletal muscle devoted to locomotion of all animals, with 68% of the animal's total body mass.
+Skipjack tuna has the highest percentage of skeletal muscle devoted to locomotion of all animals, at 68% of the animal's total body mass.

 Skipjack tuna are highly sensitive to environmental conditions and changes.
 Climate change effects are significant in marine ecosystems, and ecological factors may change fish distribution and catchability.